-Getting started on night diving requires a bit of training, a bit of kit, and a bit of new procedures, but it opens up a whole new world of diving.
+Getting started on night diving requires a bit of training, a bit of kit, and a few new procedures, but it opens up a whole new world of diving.

 Night diving can seem daunting for many scuba divers new to the sport.
 The prospect of a dive in the dark of night can be unsettling, and understandably so.
 In the water, we’re already out of our element, quite literally, being in an environment that we’re not created for.